arminc/terraform-ecs/README.md

 ## ECS infra

-As stated above ECS needs EC2 nodes that are being used as slaves to run Docker containers on.
+As stated above, ECS needs EC2 instances that are used to run Docker containers on.
 To do so you need infrastructure for this.
 Here is an ECS production-ready infrastructure diagram.

 ![ECS infra](img/ecs-infra.png)